lnperry/MathFansDiscordBot/README.md

 MathFansDiscordBot is a Python based Discord Bot to help with streaming/lecturing during COVID-19

 ## Installation
-Create a server
+###Create a server
-If you don't already have a server, create one free one at https://discordapp.com.
+Create a free server at https://discordapp.com.
 Simply log in, and then click the plus sign on the left side of the main window to create a new server.

 Create an app
 Go to https://discordapp.com/developers/applications/me and create a new app.
 On your app detail page, save the Client ID.
 You will need it later to authorize your bot for your server.